oipwg/autominer-api/README.md

-Please enter your MiningRigRentals API Key: d448a54df68a8sd8f48as4d8f7e6ad48745ds52a1f234 Please enter your MiningRigRentals API Secret: 4574a1s6d84654as86d4fga8447d8s4ad8a4gf8a4s56
+Please enter your MiningRigRentals API Key: d448a54df68a8sd8f48as4d8f7e6ad48745ds52a1f234 Please enter your MiningRigRentals API Secret: 4574a1s6d84654as86d4fga8447d8s4ad8a4gf8a4s56 How much BTC would you like to spend each week?: 0.001 The "minimum margin" is the threashold at which it will begin mining.
+If this is set to 0, then it will always rent, however if you set it to anything higher, it will wait until the margin is met to begin mining.
+Please enter your "minimum margin": 0
+The RPI threashold is the minimum machine avaialbilty that will be accepted.
+An RPI threashold of 80 is standard.
+Please enter your RPI threashold: 80
+Please enter a password for this API: example-password
  ======== PROFILES ========
 ID: 12345 | Name: Profile 1
 ID: 23451 | Name: Profile 2